apache/echarts-doc/en/option/component/data-zoom.md

 Possible values:

-+ 'filter': data that outside the window will be **filtered**, which may lead to some changes of windows of other axes.
-For each data item, it will be filtered if one of the relevant dimensions is out of the window.
++ 'filter': data that outside the window will be **filtered out**, which may lead to some changes of windows of other axes.
+For each data item, it will be filtered out if one of the relevant dimensions is out of the window.

-+ 'weakFilter': data that outside the window will be **filtered**, which may lead to some changes of windows of other axes.
-For each data item, it will be filtered only if all of the relevant dimensions are out of the same side of the window.
++ 'weakFilter': data that outside the window will be **filtered out**, which may lead to some changes of windows of other axes.
+For each data item, it will be filtered out only if all of the relevant dimensions are out of the same side of the window.

 + 'empty': data that outside the window will be **set to NaN**, which will not lead to changes of windows of other axes.